kireevroi/pwdm/README.md

 # pwdm

+## Description
-Semi-Secure Python password manager
+A simple Semi-Secure Python password manager

-Currently on halt as of 11.11.2021
+Currently is in deep alpha.

+## Changelog

+30.11.2021 // Added a password generator